Skip to main content

 These options essentially tell eLogii how you wish to proceed with the data, and they can be overridden on each import.

-In case Tasks need to be updated, eLogii is able to identify which entities to update based on any of the following identifiers (from which you can pre-select one or multiple):
+In case Tasks need to be updated, eLogii can identify which entities to update based on any of the following identifiers (from which you can pre-select one or multiple):

 • UID - Unique IDs generated by eLogii upon entity creation.